crossgovernmentservices/ags_client_python/README.rst

 ~~~~~~~~~~~~

 You will need a *client ID* and *client secret* from the GaaP Identity Broker.
-You can get these by emailing with a brief summary of:
+You can't get these yet, but soon will by emailing us with a brief summary of:

 * who you are
 * what project you're going to be using it on